azproduction/lmd/README.md

-                        // this flag will force all modules to be lazy [default=false] "js": true,         // if you are going to load non LMD modules set this flag to true [default=false] "css": true,        // enables css-loader feature `require.css` [default=false] "worker": true,     // set true if LMD package will run as worker "node": true        // set true if LMD package will run as node.js script }
+                        // this flag will force all modules to be lazy [default=false] "js": true,         // if you are going to load non LMD modules set this flag to true [default=false] "css": true,        // enables css-loader feature `require.css` [default=false] "worker": true,     // set true if LMD package will run as worker [default=false] "node": true,       // set true if LMD package will run as node.js script [default=false] "ie": true          // set false if script will run only in modern browsers [default=true] }
 ```